Passion, Knowledge & Experience

 those terms are defined in articles ten, three and seven of the family

-I've represented clients on EWOC charges throughout Monroe County, Livingston County, and the surrounding areas.
+I've represented clients on EWOC charges throughout Monroe, Livingston, Wayne, and Genesee Counties.
 It's a tricky statute because it's very subjective. in other words, it covers a wide range of conduct, and sometimes not everybody agrees on what constitutes illegal conduct.

-Fighting EWOC charges requires a convincing argument that the alleged acts are either:
+Fighting an EWOC charge requires a convincing argument that the alleged acts are either:

 - not admissible as evidence,